In this Article

 It is important for the chicken consumed by pregnant women to be well-cooked.
 Raw, uncooked chicken should be avoided as it can be contaminated by a bacteria called Listeria.
 Heating the chicken above 160 degrees Fahrenheit can kill the bacteria, making chicken safe for consumption.

 Chicken is packed with lean protein and other important vitamins and minerals.
 Eating chicken during early pregnancy will provide the necessary nourishment to aid the healthy development of the baby in the womb.

 Following are some more benefits of eating chicken during pregnancy:

 - Chicken is a rich source of niacin or vitamin B3, which stimulates brain development and keeps the brain healthy.

 - Chicken contains nine essential amino acids that provide the necessary support for muscle building and strengthening.

 - Chicken is low in fat content.
 It provides important nutrients and prevents the build-up of waste fat.
 Chicken should be consumed without the skin to lower the fat content.

-- The consumption of 1 cup chicken fulfils 87% of the daily protein requirements of a pregnant woman.
+- The consumption of 100 g of chicken per day fulfils 50% of the daily protein requirements of a pregnant woman.